-- Anyone that has ANY of the above COVID symptoms will be denied entry into the school, or if at school when symptoms appear, will be sent home.
-Non-vaccinated individuals (including children) presenting any symptoms will be asked to take a PCR COVID test.
-A negative COVID test, complete resolution of fever (without medication), and reduction in other symptoms is required before a child will be readmitted to school. - A child may return to school without a COVID test and symptoms resolving if a health care provider documents that person has another specific diagnosis or pre-existing condition that are causing the symptoms, the specific associated symptoms are documented, and confirms the symptoms are not communicable (i.e. allergies, teething).
+- A negative COVID test, complete resolution of fever, vomiting, or diarrhea (without medication), and reduction in other symptoms is required before a child will be readmitted to school. - A child may return to school without a COVID test and symptoms resolving if a health care provider documents that person has another specific diagnosis or pre-existing condition that are causing the current symptoms, the specific associated symptoms are documented, and confirms the symptoms are not communicable (i.e. allergies, teething). - Children diagnosed with Strep Throat may return no sooner than 24 hours after beginning antiobiotic treatment.
+Students diagnosed with Pink Eye (conjunctivitis) may return once treatment has started.